 Before we start, it is worth noting the following RPCS3 requirements before you follow the guide.

-- Some PS3 Games Downloaded – You’ll need games to test out in this guide!
+• At least one PS3 Game – You’ll need a game ready to test out in this guide.

 1. RPCS3 Download & Installation

-First of all, we will want to download RPCS3 from the official RPCS3 website.
+First of all, you will need to download RPCS3 from the official RPCS3 website.

 Visit https://rpcs3.net/ and click the ‘Download’ link from the top menu, then download the version you require for your system.